Managing Difficult Thoughts

 Stinking Thinking

-Everyone has a different flavor of mental chaos, which comes and goes depending on the day.
-The best strategies for managing thoughts seem to flow from an understanding that thoughts are influenced heavily by how we attend to them.
-They tend to stick around or strengthen if we react emotionally or give specific thoughts too much attention.
+Everyone has a unique flavor of mental chaos, and this fluctuates depending on the day.
+The best strategies for managing thoughts are based on the understanding that our thoughts are heavily influenced by how we attend to them.
+Thoughts tend to stick around or strengthen if we react emotionally or give specific thoughts too much attention.
 Of course, thoughts help us navigate life, so it is essential to listen and attend carefully.
-Still, it is vital to give thoughts the right kind and amount of attention: more attention to helpful positive thoughts and less attention to thoughts that create stress or increase negative emotions.
+Still, giving thoughts the right kind and amount of attention is vital: more attention to helpful positive thoughts and less attention to thoughts that create stress or increase negative emotions.

 1. Thought Distortions